 Own Research (download as PDF)

-Prof. Heinz Boeker, MD is Head of the research group „Therapy and Process Research“ at the Hospital for Affective Disorders and General Psychiatry Zurich East, University Hospital of Psychiatry, Zurich.
+Prof. Heinz Boeker, MD (em.) is Head of the research group „Therapy and Process Research“ at the Department of Psychiatry, Psychotherapy, and Psychosomatik (DPPP), Psychiatric Hospital, University of Zurich.
 These research activities focus on the investigation of the emotional-cognitive interaction in depression.
 For this, three different methodological approaches are taken:

 - Single-case studies (ideographic approach using the Repertory Grid Technique and Operationalized Psychodynamic Diagnostics) to analyse the subjective dimension of depression.